-That could only mean one thing: Israel would receive the blessing only if the nation walk in obedience to guard the Covenant of YHVH, the Covenant of the Land.
+That could only mean one thing: Israel will receive the blessing only if the nation walks in obedience to guard the Covenant of YHVH, the Covenant of the Land.
 Thus, the Covenant of Sinai was sealed.

 However, it was just as certain that YHVH would bring upon them every curse that He had spoken through Mosheh (see Lev 26:14-33; Deut 28:15-68, and Deu 29:14-28), if they transgressed His covenant.